logiqai/docs/irondb/api/data-deletion.md

 ]
 ```

-## Deleting All Data for a Metric or a Set of Metrics[​](https://docs.circonus.com/irondb/api/data-deletion#deleting-all-data-for-a-metric-or-a-set-of-metrics) <a href="#deleting-all-data-for-a-metric-or-a-set-of-metrics" id="deleting-all-data-for-a-metric-or-a-set-of-metrics"></a>
+## Deleting All Data for a Metric or a Set of Metrics

 This API call is for deleting all of the data from an IRONdb node for a specific metric or for a set of metrics (when a tag query is specified).
 It will remove data for the matching metric(s) throughout all timestamps and all rollups that have been provided by the user, no matter what the data type.
 In addition, it will remove all record of the metric name(s) with their tags and metadata.
 This call is intended for removing misnamed/experimental metrics or old metrics which are obsolete and can be safely removed.